🤴🏽 Hard-fork of Franz, adding awesome features and removing unwanted ones.

 Or use AUR (Arch Linux)

 Ferdi has three seperate AUR packages you can use:

-- ferdi-bin: Uses the latest Fedora release and extracts it to Arch
+- ferdi-bin: Uses the latest Fedora release and extracts it to Arch.
+Use this version if you are having trouble with the

 - ferdi-git: Uses your system electron version to run the latest commit from the develop branch and may be unstable but may also give you features that are not yet available in other versions.
 Please only use

 If you use an AUR Helper e.g. yay, simply install it via

 - Removes the counter-productive fullscreen app delay inviting users to upgrade